When Our Plans Don't Go As Planned

-Looking back on the beginning of 2020, we never could have imagined that this season would have turned out this way – that our current realities would be so far from what we expected them to be just a few months ago.
+Looking back at the year 2020, we never could have imagined that the last year and a half have turned out this way – that our current realities would be so far from what we expected them to be just a few months ago.
 But this season has been the most convicting, yet lovely reminder that we are not the ones in control and that God’s plans are so much greater than anything we could imagine for ourselves.
 I am reminded daily of all the ways that this season has been a blessing in disguise – my “plans” completely thrown out the window, but with the promise of sweet blessings from the Lord in their place.

 Commit your activities to the LORD, and your plans will be established.
 (Proverbs 16:3 CSB)

 But an empty calendar today doesn’t mean that our calendars will be empty forever.
 One day in the (hopefully) not-so-distant future, we will be putting book clubs, Bible studies, soccer games, weddings, and all the life events in between back into the pages of our planners.
 But before that day comes, there are still things that we can do right where we are to remember these days.
-Below are a few ways that I myself and others have decided to re-purpose our planners during this season.
+Below are a few ways that I myself and others have decided to re-purpose our planners if life doesn't look as normal as we would have hoped.
 Let us know how you’re using yours!